blitline-dev/blitline-dev.github.io/articles/azure_destination.md

 <br/>

 Blitline uses file extensions to guess what file types are desired for output.
-Sometimes, though, these extensions do no exist or are not easier discernable from the SAS.
-To accomodate this, we have an additional modifier to the "azure\_destination" that allows you to set the output filetype without using an extension.
+Sometimes, though, these extensions do no exist or are not easier discernible from the SAS.
+To accommodate this, we have an additional modifier to the "azure\_destination" that allows you to set the output filetype without using an extension.

 <br/>